seaqt/seaqt-gen/README.md

 Callers will typically keep a `const` vtable instance for each derived type they wish to create, using the vdata part for per-instance data (such as when mapping the C++ instance to a host language instance).

+### Overloading

+Similar to how the C++ generates mangled symbol names for overloaded methods / functions, a name mangling scheme is used to generate C-compatible names for overloads.

+Generating names is a tradeoff between symbol stability across versions, aesthetics and correctness, thus we use several strategies ranging from
+nice-to-ugly:

+* If there are no overloads, keep names as is
+* Try a mangling scheme based on parameter names - since these formally are not part of the overload rules of C++, we might still end up with conflicts - this scheme however tends to convey the meaning of the overload well, ie `QUrl_new_url` for the overload that takes a parameter named `url`.
+* Try a type-based mangling scheme without considering the cv-qualification of `this` - this is "almost" correct but fails when const/non-const overloads exist for the method - `QVariant_new_cQPoint` would be an example, due to `QVariant` using the same parameter name for multiple overloads.
+* Finally, use cv-qualification of `this` to add the final touch that should render the name fully unique - `QVariant_data_const` exemplifies this due to there being both a `QVariant::data()` and `QVariant::data() const`

+The strategy is chosen per name, meaning that all overloads of the same name use the same strategy.

+While this method leads to fairly meaningful names for the majority of functions, it comes at a stability cost: since we don't keep track of "past versions" of the same file, a new overload can cause the naming strategy change thus renaming existing symbols as well.